Cara Castronuova: Boxing career

 Castronuova began her boxing career as a youth boxing trainer.
 Soon, she started entering local bouts, winning her first fight in 2002 at the NY Empire State Games in Syracuse.
 She also was a volunteer for a government-funded program designed to teach troubled youth the virtues of boxing and keep them off the streets.

 Later, while working as a personal fitness and boxing trainer at popular sports clubs in the New York City area, like Chelsea Piers and Gleason's Boxing Gym, she used fighting and boxing to encourage clients to “find their warrior within.”
 While continuing to train clients, Castronuova kept boxing competitively, winning a pair of “Silver Gloves” in 2004, the second-place prize in the Golden Gloves competition.
 Determined to redeem herself, Castronuova came back one year later and won her first New York Golden Gloves championship at Madison Square Garden in 2005 in front of a televised, capacity crowd.

 Following her first Golden Gloves win, she started competing nationally and was ranked #2 in the nation by USA Boxing.
 She went on to place in National boxing tournaments and win numerous titles, such as the NYABC title, the Metros, and the Empire State Games, and won her second Golden Gloves title in 2006 at Madison Square Garden.
 Certified as a boxing coach by the New York State Athletic Commission, she is also a personal trainer certified by ISSA (International Sports Science Association).

 Personal life

 Castronuova is of Chinese, Filipino, and Italian heritage.
-Her Italian ancestry can be traced back Castronuovo di Sant'Andrea where her last name originated.
+Her Italian ancestry can be traced back to Castronuovo di Sant'Andrea, where her last name originated.

 Her mother is from Cotabato, Philippines and of mixed Chinese and Filipino heritage.
 Her ancestry is from the Fujian Province in Southern China.

 Her father died from Vietnam War causes related to Agent Orange when Cara was a teenager and is buried in Arlington National Cemetery.

-Her mother died in a car accident in 2006.
-These unfortunate events fueled her ambition and motivated her to become a role model and a strong foundation for her family, especially for her three younger brothers and her elderly aunt who lives with her and is disabled.
+Her mother died in a car crash in 2006.
+This motivated her to become a role model for her family: her three younger brothers and elderly disabled aunt.
 She has stated “I became the 'matriarch' as the oldest child and had to step up to the plate.”
 “Boxing competitively taught me how important it is to never give up, no matter how hard it gets”.

-Castronuova has been tied romantically in the past to Showtime color commentator Paulie Malignaggi.